Nevada Sexting Laws: Legal Consequences and Penalties

 Defenses for Minors

-If a minor is accused of sexting, several defenses may apply depending on the circumstances:
+If a minor is accused of sexting, several defenses may apply depending on the circumstances.

 1. Lack of Knowledge or Intent

-2. Age Discrepancy
+2. Age of Person Depicted

 3. Unsolicited Receipt

-Child Pornography Laws (Adults)
+Child Pornography Laws for Adults

 Production of Child Pornography (NRS 200.710)